ohnosec/ZXPrinter/README.md

 In association with [TimexSinclair.com](https://timexsinclair.com/) and in collaboration with the TS-Team.

 ## 🔧 Getting started
-The app is made up of two parts, the web app, and the backend that runs on the Pico ZX Printer board.
+The Pico ZX Printer is made up of two parts, the web app, and the backend that runs on the Pico ZX Printer board.

 ### To install or upgrade the backend